EXPLAINER: How Blue Origin’s Jeff Bezos will soar into space

 TRACK RECORD

 Blue Origin has completed 15 test flights to space since 2015, carrying up experiments, children’s postcards and Mannequin Skywalker, the company’s passenger stand-in.
 Except for the booster crash-landing on the first trip, all the demos were successful.
 One rocket ended up flying seven times and another five.
 The capsules also were recycled.
 Blue Origin deliberately aborted a couple flights after liftoff to test the emergency escape system on the capsule.
 The pace seemed slow compared with the competition, and many wondered why Blue Origin — its motto Gradatim Ferociter, or step by step ferociously — was taking so long to launch people.
 Based in Kent, Washington, the company kept fairly mum on its launch plans.
 Bezos finally announced “it’s time” following the last test flight in April, a dress rehearsal that saw mock passengers briefly climb aboard before liftoff.
+The rocket and capsule that will be used Tuesday have flown twice before.

 WHAT’S NEXT

-Blue Origin is expected to open ticket sales soon after Bezos flies.
-There’s no immediate word on how much rides will cost.
+Blue Origin is expected to open ticket sales soon after Bezos flies and has already lined up some of the other auction bidders.
+The company hasn’t disclosed the cost of a ride.
 The fourth seat on the upcoming flight was auctioned off for $28 million.
 Nineteen space advocacy and education groups are getting $1 million each as a result, with the rest to be used by Blue Origin’s Club for the Future for its own education effort.
 While the diminutive New Shepard is meant to launch people on brief flights to the edge of space, the mega New Glenn will be capable of hauling cargo and eventually crew into orbit from Cape Canaveral, Florida, possibly beginning late next year.
 Blue Origin also has its eyes on the moon.
 Its proposed lunar lander, Blue Moon, lost to SpaceX’s Starship in NASA’s recent commercial competition to develop the technology for getting the next astronauts onto the moon.
-Blue Origin is challenging the contract award, as is Dynetics, the other competitor.
+Blue Origin is challenging the contract award, as is , the other competitor.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.